NDA is 'Narendra Damodar Das ka Anushasan': Shankaracharya

-Varanasi (UP): Shankaracharya of Kanchi Kama Koti Peetha Sri Shankar Vijayendra Saraswati Swami on Sunday said that God has blessed Narendra Modi and his government is 'NDA', which means "Narendra Damodar Das ka Anushasan".
+Varanasi (UP), Oct 20 (PTI) Shankaracharya of Kanchi Kama Koti Peetha Sri Shankar Vijayendra Saraswati Swami on Sunday said that God has blessed Narendra Modi and his government is 'NDA', which means "Narendra Damodar Das ka Anushasan".

 Addressing a function after the inauguration of RJ Sankara Eye Hospital in Varanasi, Shankaracharya said, "God has blessed Narendra Damodar Das Modi and his government is 'NDA' Narendra Damodar Das ka Anushasan (discipline of Narendra Damodar Das)."
 He said that the government is doing beautiful work for the welfare of everyone as an ideal government in the world.